 Making the problem worse is the fact that rubbish removal is only available in the largest cities.
 This leaves most rural Cambodians with no choice other than to burn their trash, which is largely made up of plastic.
 Many Cambodians are unaware that plastic releases toxic gas when burned and allow their children to play among the smoldering rubbish.

-Meet Naga Earth A non-profit that has been working to solve environmental problems in Cambodia for the last ten years.
 At our factory in Siem Reap, our engineers turn rubbish into usable products.

 Precious Plastic Machines

 For dealing with hard plastic waste, Naga Earth has built two small-scale recycling machines based on the open-source Precious Plastic model.

 These machines are utilized at our factory to recycle plastic waste from the hospitality industry.
 Plastic previously getting burned or ending up in the public landfill will be converted into useful items.

 We collect used straws from restaurants and hotels around Siem Reap and remold them into useful long lasting items.